gabrieleteotino/bluish-capsule/content/project/datingapp/15-likes/5-filter-users-by-like-in-the-spa.md

 </div>
 ```

 Note that in the application API the **Gender** is automatically added if not specified in the **UserParams**.
 In the Members page we can filter for both genders and add a like to anyone.
-But in this page only likes received from the opposite gender is considered.
+But in this page only likes received from the opposite gender are considered.